g0t4/examples/vms/linux-next-kernel/lookup-kernel-builds.md

 grep DRM_PANIC /boot/config-*  # check actual last installed vs src dir (might have partial/wip install not yet actuall sys installed)

+Use 6.8 on any of these for no panic screen at all (show why that is a problem)

 # macos qemu VM (neither currently qr code capable)
 - black => rc5-next